penguinawesome1/digit-classifier/README.md

-An image classifier made in Python using a neural network.
+Attempting to learn to make a Python neural network